8.0

 The Coral Room Cocktail

 3) You won’t need to go anywhere else.
-Because naturally you can get bar snacks to go with your drinks, like seared tuna with wasabi mayo or lobster and crayfish mac ‘n’ cheese – and towards the end of the week, there’s even live musicians to keep you company.
+Because naturally you can get bar snacks to go with your drinks, like seared tuna with wasabi mayo or lobster and crayfish mac ‘n’ cheese – or if you’re really peckish, a grand afternoon tea served on silver cake stands.

 Meaning there’s no reason to move… atoll.

-NOTE: The Coral Room is found in the Bloomsbury Hotel, and is open from breakfast (10am) – nightcap (midnight/1am Fri and Sat) every day.
+NOTE: The Coral Room is found in the Bloomsbury Hotel, and is open daily.
 You can find out more on their website HERE.

 The Coral Room | The Bloomsbury Hotel, 16-22 Great Russell Street, WCIB 3NN